Where Do I Start?

-In times like these, I fortify my commitment by thinking about what I do and why I do it.
+I fortify my commitment by thinking about what I do and why I do it in times like these.
 I think about my children, about the world that I am leaving to them, and about how they will look back upon my actions when I am gone.

 I also take the time to remember “what sustainability looks like to me”:

-Sustainability focuses on meeting the needs of the present without compromising the needs of the future or future generations.
+Sustainability focuses on meeting the present’s needs without compromising the needs of the future or future generations.

-To live a sustainable lifestyle and to help change the world, we must first look to making real world changes to our living habits and our perceived view of the world.
+To live a sustainable lifestyle and help change the world, we must first look to making real-world changes to our living habits and our perceived view of the world.

-It is all too easy to think that you are a very small cog in a giant machine and that your actions will change nothing.
+It is all too easy to think that you are a tiny cog in a giant machine and that your actions will change nothing.

-Indeed you are a small cog but you are also part of that machine, which means that you are essential to its overall performance.
+Indeed you are a small cog, but you are also part of that machine, which means you are essential to its overall performance.

-This is the sort of feeling that no amount of money can buy or a sustainable website can express.
+This is the feeling that no amount of money can buy or a sustainable website can express.

 The Shame And Imposter Factors

-These negative emotions grow stronger and then the worry, trepidation and fear set in.
-All these emotions tear at us and we start to question ourselves our abilities.
+These negative emotions grow stronger, and then the worry, trepidation, and fear set in.
+All these emotions tear at us, and we start to question our abilities.

-We question our reasons for wanting to be different and then look for the safe space, which is doing nothing at all.
+We question our reasons for wanting to be different and then look for a safe space, which is doing nothing at all.

 Those who run websites are the real sustainability people, not me.